-First The Fix, Just Add Some Heat!
+Quick How-To Fix, Just Add Some Heat!

-(heat gently to avoid damaging the honey)
+(process gently to avoid damaging the honey)

 This natural phenomenon happens when glucose, one of three main sugars in honey, spontaneously precipitates out of the supersaturated honey solution.
 The glucose loses water (becoming glucose monohydrate) and takes the form of a crystal (a solid body with a precise and orderly structure).
 The crystals form a lattice which immobilizes other components of honey in a suspension thus creating the semi-solid state.Source: National Honey Board Food Technology/Product Research Program (pdf from web archive)